-Given the very large groups of potential controls available for each unemployment month (column 3), finding a suitable match partner for treated individual is not a problem.
-Only 1 out of the 1647 workers leaving unemployment for a THS job, as shown in column 10, are excluded for lack of common support.
-The pseudo- R^2 from the individual probit regressions before matching (column 4) indicate the extent to which the covariates explain the probability of treatment in a particular month of unemployment.
-The respective pseudo- R^2 from monthly probit regressions after matching (column 5) show that on average over the twelve probits run, the covariates continue to explain only 8% of the variance in treatment assignment across the matched subsamples, and thus only about half the average respective figure obtained from the original samples of treated and non-treated workers.
-Associated probability values of likelihood ratio tests before and after matching are reported in columns 6 and 7.
+Given the very large groups of potential controls available for each unemployment month (column [3]), finding a suitable match partner for treated individuals is not a problem.
+Only one out of the 1,647 workers leaving unemployment for a THS job, as shown in column (10), are excluded for lack of common support.
+8 The pseudo- R^2 from the individual probit regressions before matching (column [4]) indicate the extent to which the covariates explain the probability of treatment in a particular month of unemployment.
+The respective pseudo- R^2 from monthly probit regressions after matching (column [5]) show that, on average, over the twelve probits run, the covariates continue to explain only 8 percent of the variance in treatment assignment across the matched subsamples, and thus only about half the average respective figure obtained from the original samples of treated and nontreated workers.
+Associated probability values of likelihood ratio tests before and after matching are reported in columns (6) and (7).
 Whereas before matching, the null hypothesis of joint insignificance of the covariates is always rejected for any of our twelve probit regressions, it is always accepted after matching.
-Matching on the estimated propensity scores leads to significant improvements in the balancing of attributes between treated and (potential) control workers in the matched subsamples for each unemployment month u, as shown by the respective median absolute standardized biases before and after matching (columns 8 and 9).8
+Matching on the estimated propensity scores leads to significant improvements in the balancing of attributes between treated and (potential) control workers in the matched subsamples for each unemployment month u, as shown by the respective median absolute standardized biases before and after matching (columns [8] and [9]).9